marshallrichards/turbodrone/README.md

 Additionally, Wireshark is your friend for understanding the raw data packets being sent and received.
 Watch this [video](https://x.com/marshallrichrds/status/1923165437698670818) for an overview into the reverse engineering process used.

+## Experimental Support
+For drones and apps with limited support that are not fully integrated into Turbodrone, see the `experimental` directory.